Dihgg/softgames-test/README.md

 ## Description

-This project contains 3 solved tasks and menu screen.
+This project contains 3 tasks and menu screen.

 1. Sprites Stack